-To view the Code of Conduct CLICK HERE
+To view the Committee Structure and Terms of Reference CLICK HERE

 What is the job of a school governor?